Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: SPA DESIGN

 This approach ensured that both the pump and demodulation tones were referenced to the Octave internal 1~GHz clock, providing the required phase stability over long measurement intervals.
 However, this configuration imposes a constraint: the signal frequency $f_s$ and the intermediate frequency $f_{\mathrm{IF}}$ must be integer multiples of 250~MHz.
 If this condition was not satisfied, the resulting demodulated signal exhibited phase drift and jitter across the ensemble of measurements at a given operating point, degrading the extracted squeezing value.

-\subsection{SPA Design}
+\section{SPA DESIGN}

 The SPA used in this experiment is an evolution from device C of Ref.~\cite{spa1}.
 To increase the junction participation ratio $p$, we reduced the resonator length to 1 mm and increased its width to 400 $\mu$m, giving a resonator impedance $Z_c=50$~$\Omega$.
-Fabrication variance resulted in the unexpectedly low $\alpha=0.05$; with $L_J=44pH$, the SPA has $p=0.7$.
+Fabrication variance resulted in the unexpectedly low $\alpha=0.05$; with $L_J=44$~pH, the SPA has $p=0.7$.
 The outcome, relative to device C of Ref.~\cite{spa1}, is an SPA with slightly higher maximum resonance frequency of 8.2~GHz and a similar tunable frequency range of 1.1~GHz.

 The SPA was fabricated on silicon with a thickness of 500 $\mu$m.
 The junctions are fabricated with a Dolan bridge process \cite{dolan_offset_1977}, with a 35~nm aluminum base layer, an oxidation step at 6~Torr for 5~minutes, a 120~nm Al top layer, followed by a cap oxidation step at 10 torr for 5 minutes.
-The chip had a normal metal ground plane realized by depositing a Ti sticking layer followed by 2 $\mu$m silver on its back side.
-The chip ground plane which is bonded to the copper ground plane of the printed circuit board with silver paint.
+The chip had a normal metal ground plane on its backside realized by depositing a Ti sticking layer followed by 2 $\mu$m silver.
+The chip ground plane is bonded to the copper ground plane of the printed circuit board with silver paint.
 The circuit board was then soldered to a gold-plated aluminum housing and enclosed in a mu-metal shield.
 Flux is applied to the SPA with a superconducting coil wound on a copper spool positioned below the chip.

-To obtain the theoretical curves in Fig.~\ref{fig:spa_setup}\subref{fig:freqs}, the resonant frequency of the SPA was fit to equation F22 of Ref.~\cite{spa2}, with line inductance and capacitance calculated from the resonator geometry, and asymmetry parameter $\alpha$ and junction inductance $L_J$ left as free parameters in the fit.
-The best-fit $\alpha$ and $L_J$ values were then used to calculate $g_3$ and $g_4^*$ according to equations F36 and F34 of Ref.~\cite{spa2}.
+To obtain the theoretical curves in Fig.~\ref{fig:spa_setup}(\subref{fig:freqs}), the resonant frequency of the SPA was fit to equation (F22) of Ref.~\cite{spa2}, with line inductance and capacitance calculated from the resonator geometry, and asymmetry parameter $\alpha$ and junction inductance $L_J$ left as free parameters in the fit.
+The best-fit $\alpha$ and $L_J$ values were then used to calculate $g_3$ and $g_4^*$ according to equations (F36) and (F34) of Ref.~\cite{spa2}.